jassler/socialranking/README.md

 information of coalitions and calculate the power relation between elements or players.

-Once installed, call `library(socialranking)` to load the pacakge into your current environment.
+Once installed, call `library(socialranking)` to load the package into your current environment.

 `newPowerRelation()` and `newPowerRelationFromString()` creates a